xcart/xc5-manual/en/modules/canada_post/canada_post_customer_experience.md

 This includes the following topics:

-*   {% link "Shipping methods and rating" ref_BK0xzwUe %} (How buyers see Canada Post shipping methods and get an estimation of the shipping cost at checkout);
+*   {% link "Shipping methods and rating" ref_ooBRtSLz %} (How buyers see Canada Post shipping methods and get an estimation of the shipping cost at checkout);
 *   {% link "Deliver to Post Office " Canada-Post-customer-experience_7505658.html %}(How buyers can request that their order be shipped not to their home or business address, but a nearby Post Office);
 *   {% link "Tracking" Canada-Post-customer-experience_7505658.html %} (How buyers can track their Canada Post parcel online);
 *   {% link "Returns" Canada-Post-customer-experience_7505658.html %} (How buyers can request a Canada Post return label for their order).